istio/istio.io/_docs/setup/kubernetes/ansible-install.md

 - [Ansible 2.4](http://docs.ansible.com/ansible/latest/intro_installation.html)

 Refer to the Ansible Installation Doc on how to install Ansible on your machine.
 To use [Minishift](https://docs.openshift.org/latest/minishift/command-ref/minishift_start.html) or [Minikube](https://kubernetes.io/docs/getting-started-guides/minikube/) for local clusters, please refer to their respective documentation.

+Furthermore, the following requirements must be met for the respective clusters
+* Kubernetes:
+    - Minimum Version: `1.7.2`
+    - `kubectl` configured to be able to access the cluster
+* Openshift
+    - Minimum Version: `3.7.0`
+    - `oc` configured to be able to access the cluster
+    - User has logged in to the cluster
+    - User has `admin` role on the Openshift platform

 ## Execution

-The role assumes that the user :
-- Can access a Kubernetes or Openshift cluster via `kubectl` or `oc` respectively and is authenticated against the cluster.
-- Has the `admin` role on the OpenShift platform

-Remark : Furthermore the minimum Kubernetes version that is compatible is `1.7.0` (`3.7.0` is the corresponding OpenShift version).

 **Important**: All invocations of the Ansible playbooks need to take place at the `install/ansible` path of the project.
 Failing to do so will result in unexpected errors